UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_10.md

 ## Dictionaries

 Dictionaries are used in different languages to look up definitions of words.
-Python has a data structure by the same name that replicate this “look up” action.
+Python has a data structure by the same name that replicates this “lookup” action.

-A **dictionaries** is a a mapping between key-values pairs.
+A \*\* dictionary\*\* is a map between key-value pairs.
 For example:

 The word “Monster” has the definition “an imaginary creature that is typically large, ugly, and frightening”.